christianparpart/klex/README.md

  -T, --output-token=FILE      Output file that will contain the compiled tables (use - to represent stderr) -n, --table-name=IDENTIFIER  Symbol name for generated table (may include namespace). [lexerDef] -N, --token-name=IDENTIFIER  Symbol name for generated token enum type (may include namespace).
+[Token] -M, --machine-name=IDENTIFIER
-[Token] -x, --debug-dfa=DOT_FILE     Writes dot graph of final finite automaton.
+                              Symbol name for generated machine enum type (must not include namespace).
+[Machine] -x, --debug-dfa=DOT_FILE     Writes dot graph of final finite automaton.
 Use - to represent stdout. [] -d, --debug-nfa              Writes dot graph of non-deterministic finite automaton to stdout and exits.
- -p, --perf                   Print performance counters to stderr.
+     --no-dfa-minimize        Do not minimize the DFA -p, --perf                   Print performance counters to stderr.
 ```